shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 # Lesson 3: Context Engineering

 AI applications have evolved rapidly.
 In 2022, we had simple chatbots for question-answering.
-By 2023, Retrieval-Augmented Generation (RAG) systems connected Large Language Models (LLMs) to domain-specific knowledge.
+By 2023, Retrieval-Augmented Generation (RAG) systems connected LLMs to domain-specific knowledge.
 2024 brought us tool-using agents that could perform actions.
 Now, we are building memory-enabled agents that remember past interactions and build relationships over time.

 In our last lesson, we explored how to choose between AI agents and LLM workflows when designing a system.
 As these applications grow more complex, prompt engineering, a practice that once served us well, is showing its limits.
 It optimizes single LLM calls but fails when managing systems with memory, actions, and long interaction histories.
-The sheer volume of information an agent might need—past conversations, user data, documents, and action descriptions—has grown exponentially.
+The sheer volume of information an agent might need—past conversations, user data, documents, and action descriptions has grown exponentially.
 Simply stuffing all this into a prompt is not a viable strategy.
 This is where context engineering comes in.
 It is the discipline of orchestrating this entire information ecosystem to ensure the LLM gets exactly what it needs, when it needs it.
 This skill is becoming a core foundation for AI engineering.

 ## From prompt to context engineering